 As you can see, there are two sGSI versions provided here.
 But you only have to download one.
 For optimal performance and minimal bugs, I recommend you download the OP6 sGSI file.
 The latter is based on OnePlus 6T which has an on-screen fingerprint sensor and a few other hardware specialties.
 If you choose the OP6T-based file, some of the functions may not work as expected say, fingerprint unlock.
 You might need to first power on the screen, then the fingerprint sensor.
 So the OP6 file is preferred.

 Which Features Work & Which Doesn’t?

-Although both OnePlus 6/6T and Poco shares the same SoC, there are some differences in the rest of the hardware; display being the example.
+Although both the OnePlus 6/6T and Poco share the same SoC, there are some differences in the rest of the hardware; the display being an example.
 Since Poco doesn’t have an AMOLED display, you have to compromise on a few buggy features.

 All the essential features.

 - Some of OnePlus’s native camera features